hjesse92/asd_prediction/README.md

     │       ├── rev1          <- Data Split - train:test::0.9:0.1
     │   ├── metadata        <- Intermediate data that has been transformed.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models_notebooks      <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
+    ├── src                <- Source code for use in this project.